Skip to main content

 Events ingestion API

 The default ALB target group and the events_ingestion_host rule both route to the events ingestion ECS service.
-The service runs on the shared ECS cluster, reads its runtime config from Secrets Manager, and publishes telemetry to MSK.
+The service runs on the shared ECS cluster, reads its runtime config from Secrets Manager, publishes telemetry to MSK, and can add a non-essential newrelic-infra sidecar when the root enables that observability path.

 Dashboard backend

 Requests for dashboard_backend_host are routed to a dedicated ECS service and target group.
-The service receives configuration from a dedicated Secrets Manager secret and persists data in PostgreSQL RDS.
+The service receives configuration from a dedicated Secrets Manager secret, persists data in PostgreSQL RDS, and reaches MSK through the shared internal ECS security-group path.

 Kafka UI